Teachers around the United States face the challenge of how to teach in the midst of the pandemic and a rebellion in defense of Black lives.

 Teaching the Black Freedom Struggle Online Classes and Podcast

-In the spring of 2020, the Zinn Education Project offered a series of People’s Historians Online classes on the theme of the History of the Black Freedom Struggle.
+In the the 2020-2021 school year, the Zinn Education Project offered a series of People’s Historians Online classes on the theme of the history of the Black Freedom Struggle.
 Teachers learned directly from leading historians and also met peers from across the country.

 We are developing a podcast series with historians of the Black freedom struggle and classroom teachers.